 Mediation support in Idaho

-In Idaho, there is a required 20-day waiting period before the granting of any divorce, unless there is an agreement by the spouses.
-During this period, either of the spouses can request that there be a meeting held to determine if there is a chance for reconciliation.
-If there is a chance for reconciliation, and there are children of the marriage, the court can delay the proceedings for up to 90 days to attempt this reconciliation.
-[Idaho Statues; Title 32, Chapter 716].
+There is a required 21-day waiting period in Idaho before any divorce is granted unless there is an agreement by the spouses.
+During this period, either spouse can request a meeting to determine if there is a chance for reconciliation.
+If there is a chance for reconciliation, and there are children of the marriage, the court can delay the proceedings for up to 90 days.
+[Idaho Statutes; Title 32, Chapter 716]

 Divorce forms in Idaho

-Idaho forms produced by OnlineDivorce.com are court approved divorce forms.
-We have automated the process of filling them out to simplify matters and avoid any difficulties which may occur with filling out paperwork alone.
-By utilizing OnlineDivorce.com, you can simplify the process of preparing divorce documents and help both parties to move forward with their lives.
+Idaho forms produced by OnlineDivorce.com are court-approved divorce forms.
+We have automated the process of filling them out to simplify matters and avoid any difficulties that may occur with filling out paperwork alone.
+By utilizing OnlineDivorce.com, you can streamline the process of preparing divorce documents and help both parties move forward with their lives.

 Divorce in Idaho online

 Get your completed divorce forms and save thousands in legal fees